russell/sphinxcontrib-cldomain/README.rst

 CLDomain is a Common Lisp domain for `Sphinx Documentation Generator`_.
 Sphinx is a mulit-language tool this project extends it's functionality to cover Common Lisp.
-The aim is to support documentation with the same ease that a Python project is documented.
+The aim is to support documentation with the same ease that a Python project.

 Currently the project only supports inspection based documentation of symbols, future versions will allow more manual creation of